Quicr/quicr-protocol-spec/introduction.md

 ## Relays

 The Relays play an important role within the QuicR architecture.
 They receive subscriptions and intent to publish and forwards them towards the origin.
 This may involve sending messages directly to the Origin Relay or possibly traverse another Relay on the path.
 Replies to theses message follow the reverse direction of the request and when the Origin gives the OK to a subscription or intent to publish, the Relay allows the subscription or future publishes to the Names in the request.
+In this role, the Relays perform the role of subscribers (consumers) as well as publishers (producers).

 Subscriptions received are aggregated.
 When a relay receives a publish request with data, it will forward it both towards the Origin and to any